Konntroll/bokeh/sphinx/source/docs/user_guide/layout.rst

 .. _userguide_layout:

-Creating Layouts
+Creating layouts
 ================

-Bokeh includes several layout options for arranging plots and widgets.
-They make it possible to arrange multiple components to create interactive dashboards or data applications.
+Bokeh includes several layout options for plots and widgets.
+With these you can arrange multiple components to create interactive dashboards and data applications.

-The layout functions let you build a grid of plots and widgets.
-You can nest as many rows, columns, or grids of plots together as you'd like.
-In addition, Bokeh layouts support a number of "sizing modes".
-These sizing modes allow plots and widgets to resize based on the browser window.
+Layout functions let you build a grid of plots and widgets.
+You can have as many rows, columns, or grids of plots in one layout as you'd like.
+Bokeh layouts also allow for a number of sizing options, or modes.
+These modes allow plots and widgets to resize to fit the browser window.

 .. _userguide_layout_layouts:

-Basic Layouts
+Basic layouts
 -------------

-Column Layout
+Column layout
 ~~~~~~~~~~~~~

-To display plots or widgets in a vertical fashion, use the |column| function:
+To display plots or widgets vertically, use the |column| function.

 .. bokeh-plot:: docs/user_guide/examples/layout_vertical.py
     :source-position: above

-Row Layout
+Row layout
 ~~~~~~~~~~

 To display plots horizontally, use the |row| function.